Hi,

 earlier.
 They are both very minimalistic, although windows' is

 slightly better.
-I realized that we were shooting a near ideal
+I realized that we were shooting a "near ideal"

-solution, which is going to
+solution, which is going t

 Hi,